-Lippage is caused when a tiler installs tiles in such a way that the edge of one tile is more than 1mm higher than its neighbouring tile.
-Although the difference in height might be insignificant to the home owner, it can ruin the materials used during a tile polishing service.
-The diamond pads that are used to restore the shine to stone floors are usually stiff discs made of resin that cannot bend when hitting the edge of a tile.
-The pad could crack, or, if a honing process is successful it’s most likely that the end result would produce an uneven polish, called the picture-framing effect, where the stiff disc was not able to reach the lower portion of the tiles.
-Here’s an example of a picture frame effect:
+Lippage occurs when a tiler installs tiles in such a way that the edge of one tile is more than 1mm higher than the edge of the adjacent tile.
+Although the difference in height may be insignificant to the homeowner, it can wreak havoc on the materials used during a tile polishing service.
+Diamond pads used to restore the shine to stone floors are typically stiff discs made of resin that will not bend when struck by the edge of a tile.
+The pad may crack, or if an honing process is successful, the end result will most likely be an uneven polish, known as the picture-framing effect, where the stiff disc was unable to reach the lower portion of the tiles.
+Here’s an illustration of a picture frame effect.

-For this reason many suppliers have started to manufacture softer sponge-type pads that are more flexible and can reach these lower sections of the tiles.
-However these types of pads don’t produce a mirror finish, instead they offer an orange-peel effect.
-It’s still a beautiful shiny result, but the clarity is not as vivid.
+As a result, many manufacturers have begun to produce softer sponge-type pads that are more flexible and can reach these lower sections of the tiles.
+These pads, however, do not produce a mirror finish; instead, they provide an orange-peel effect.
+It’s still a lovely shiny result, but the clarity isn’t as sharp.

-Because we, at Tile Cleaning Agents, have done extensive research and been trained by a variety of nationally renowned experts, we have discovered ways to overcome this challenge.
-Not only can we offer that mirror finish regardless of lippage, we can do it so much faster than most others in our industry.
+We have discovered ways to overcome this challenge because we, at Tile Cleaning Agents, have conducted extensive research and been trained by a variety of nationally renowned experts.
+We can not only provide that mirror finish regardless of lippage, but we can also do it much faster than most others in our industry.

-So if you’ve wondered why our prices are competitive, it’s not because we forfeit quality, but rather because we’ve learned how to be efficient.
+So, if you’re wondering why our prices are so low, it’s not because we sacrifice quality, but because we’ve learned how to be efficient.